Jan 7, 2025 | Divi Resources

 Via Javascript

-Ladda buttons, which are the open-source library of loading buttons, use Javascript to add microinteractions to your WordPress website.
+Ladda buttons, which are the open-source library of loading buttons, use JavaScript to add microinteractions to your WordPress website.

 Via WordPress Plugins